 - 13. The terms of reference of the aforesaid committees have been formed, documented and advised to the committees for compliance. - 14.
-The frequency of meetings of the committee were as per the following: - a) Audit Committee 4 - b) HR and Remuneration Committee - 15.
-The Board has outsourced the internal audit function to M/s EY Ford Rhodes, Chartered Accountants, who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the Company.
+The frequency of meetings of the committee were as per the following:

+15. The Board has outsourced the internal audit function to M/s EY Ford Rhodes, Chartered Accountants, who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the Company.